couchbaselabs/partizen/IDEAS.md

 partitioning "hash" function is whether a key starts with a consonant or a vowel.
 For example, "a0" hashes to the vowel partition; and, "b0" & "c0" hash to the consonant partition.
-In real life, you'd instead have some real hash algorithm to calculate the partition number for a key.
+In real life, you'd instead have a real hash function to calculate a real partition number for a key.

-Nodes look like "n.#[pointers to lower nodes or items]", where the pointers to lower nodes are grouped by their partition (consonants first, then vowels).
+Nodes look like "n.{number}[pointers to lower nodes or items]", where the pointers to lower nodes are grouped by their partition (consonants first, then vowels).
 For example, drawing the partizen btree sideways, with leaf items on the left hand side and the root node on